 South east Asia is just the best.
 It is.
 I love it here.
 It is such a stunningly beautiful, enigmatic, sometimes contradictory and often awe inspiring region, and is the traditional first stop on many first time gap year itineraries for very good reason.

-I have visited every single country in south east Asia at least once, many of them multiple times, and some often enough for me to consider them second homes, and it is without doubt my favourite region on the planet.
+I have visited every single country in south east Asia at least once, many of them multiple times and have trvelled through slowly and extensively enough to know them very well.
+A few of those countries I have stayed in often enough and long enough for me to consider them second homes, and it is without doubt my favourite region on the planet.

-Don’t get me wrong, I like other countries, regions and continents too, a lot of the places I have visited over the years are special in different ways, but in all my travels none have ever even come even close to south east Asia.
+Don’t get me wrong, I like other countries, regions and continents too, a lot of the places I have visited over the years are special in different ways, but in all my travels none have ever even come even close to south east Asia, a region that may not be my birthplace but I am always happy to call home.

 But what is it exactly that this relatively small region has has that enthralls me so much?
 What is it that keeps me coming back time and time again?